makinde/weekday-golf/README.md

 - [Bootstrap CSS](https://getbootstrap.com/docs/5.0/getting-started/introduction/) (using [React Bootstrap](https://react-bootstrap.github.io/components/alerts) with [Dashkit Theme](https://dashkit.goodthemes.co/docs/components.html))
 - [d3](https://github.com/d3/d3/wiki) for charts (being deprecated for ChartJs)

+## Features
+- Fast.
+This does need to be balanced with simplicity and other things, but generally we try to make this production level performance.
+- Supports multiple courses.
+The site allows people to enter scores from different courses with different pars.
+- Intimate.
+It's designed for a small number of small groups.
+So it's cool to have nicknames, pictures, and lists of all the courses.
+Those things wouldn't scale to even hundreds of users, but whatevs.
+- Too much data :P .
+The site allows you to fig into more stats than you probably want to know about your golf
+- (Coming soon) Data Entry.
+You can track rounds directly on the site/app.

 ## Contributing
 Contributions from clowns and clown-adjacent folks are welcome.
 Just holler at an existing contributor for access to Hasura, Vercel, or the code.